SchuhBaum/SBCameraScroll/ReadMe.md

 - Motion sickness might be a problem.
 I wonder how much is due to noise (details) in the textures.
 You can play around with the parameters and see what works for you.
 - The underwater shaders do not work correctly.
 In large rooms they can smear sprites.
 - Shadows at the edge of the screen seem to flicker or stretch in some rooms.
 I can see the same thing without camera scroll.
 Maybe a vanilla bug.
+- There seem to be an memory increase over time.
+This might be due to a memory leak or maybe due to memory fragmentation.
+Fragmentation might happen because most roomCamera textures are now fairly large and change in size often.
+It is recommended to restart the game every now and then.